All Episodes

 Was that the Daily Caller?

-Apparently in New England, they're just seething with rage at ESPN over the way they had prejudged Brady, made him out to be a reprobate cheater and was guilty and so forth.
+Apparently, New England, they're just seething with rage at ESPN over the way they had prejudged Brady, made him out to be a reprobate cheater and was guilty and so forth.

-The Chris Mortensen reporting that 11 out of the 12 footballs were deflated by two pounds when they weren't, as it turns out, they went 11 months before correct.
+The Chris Mortensen reporting that 11 out of the 12 footballs were deflated by two pounds when they weren't.

-There's real animosity here between Patriots fans, just New Englanders in general and ESPN.
+There's real animosity here between Patriots fans, just New Englanders in general, and ESPN.

 And on the heels of that comes this giant ESPN story by Dale Van Netta or Dan Von.

-It's uh Don Van Natta Jr.
+It's Don Van Netta Jr. and Seth Wickersham.

 And get this from this article.